marzulo/eks-ops-manager/README.md

 # eks-ops-manager
-Deploy Ops Manager and MongoDB using MCK 1.2.0 on AWS EKS with Terraform
+Deploy Ops Manager and MongoDB using MCK 1.4.0 on AWS EKS with Terraform

 THIS IS A WORKING IN PROGRESS - Do not recommended to use without speak with owner

+Steps to install:

 Step 1: Pre requisites
 - MANA: 10gen-aws-tsteam-member-iam-plus